usgs/hazdev-broker/cpp/README.md

 1. Clone hazdev-broker.
 2. Open a command window and change directories to `lib/`
-3. Extract the `librdkafka.zip` and `rapidjson.zip` to `lib/librdkafka/` and
+3. Extract the `librdkafka.zip` to `lib/librdkafka/`
-`lib/rapidjson/`
-3. Change directories to `cpp/`
+4. Change directories to `cpp/`
-4. Make a build directory `mkdir build`
+5. Make a build directory `mkdir build`
-5. Change to the build directory `cd build`
+6. Change to the build directory `cd build`
-6. Run CMake `cmake ..`.
+7. Run CMake `cmake ..`.
-7. If you are on a \*nix system, you should now see a Makefile in the current directory.
-Just type 'make' to build detection-formats.  'make install' will copy the include files and libraries to the location defined by `CMAKE_INSTALL_PREFIX`.
+8. If you are on a \*nix system, you should now see a Makefile in the current directory.
+Just type `make` to build hazdev-broker. `make doc` will generate the documentation if doxygen is installed on the system. `make install` will copy the include files and libraries to the location defined by `CMAKE_INSTALL_PREFIX`.
+You can modify the installation target by adding:``` -DCMAKE_INSTALL_PREFIX=../cpp/dist ``` to the cmake command.
-8. If you are on Windows and have Visual Studio installed, a `HazdevBroker.sln` file and several `.vcproj` files will be created.
+9. If you are on Windows and have Visual Studio installed, a `HazdevBroker.sln` file and several `.vcproj` files will be created.
 You can then build them using Visual Studio.
-Building the INSTALL project will copy the include files and libraries to the location defined by `CMAKE_INSTALL_PREFIX` (add `-DCMAKE_INSTALL_PREFIX=<path to install location>` to cmake call to define install location).
+Building the INSTALL project will copy the include files and libraries to the location defined by `CMAKE_INSTALL_PREFIX`.
+You can modify the installation target by adding:``` -DCMAKE_INSTALL_PREFIX=../cpp/dist ``` to the cmake command.
-9. Note that for \*nix you must generate separate build directories for x86 vs x64 compilation specifying the appropriate generator `cmake -G <generator> ..`
+10. Note that for \*nix you must generate separate build directories for x86 vs x64 compilation specifying the appropriate generator `cmake -G <generator> ..`

 Using